-Addiction treatment programs are different for everyone and are always customized based on the patient’s individual needs and circumstances.
-The most effective addiction treatment programs ensure that patients are actively involved in each step of the way towards recovery.
+Treatment programs are different for everyone and are always customized based on the patient’s individual needs and circumstances.
+The most effective treatment programs ensure that patients are actively involved in each step of the way toward recovery.

 Common drug addiction treatments practiced include:

 Detox is the next step after the admissions process.
 Detox helps patients remove all drugs from their bodies’ systems.
 It’s also the most important step in treating patients with moderate to severe forms of drug addiction.

 In some circumstances, detoxing from certain drugs will require medication-assisted therapy to reduce the severity of withdrawal symptoms.
 During the detox process, medications are often tapered down until the patient becomes no longer physically dependent on addictive substances.
 This process usually takes about a week.

 If you or a loved one is a woman showing signs of drug abuse, we here at New Directions for Women can help you.
 With our comprehensive dual diagnosis treatment programs, our teams of specialists can help get women who are committed to recovery back to living a happy, healthy lifestyle.

 Don’t hesitate any longer.
 Contact New Directions for Women today to receive addiction treatment.
 We are more than willing to answer any questions that you have about our facility and addiction treatment services.